Subhodip1307/Django-Deployment-Guide/CELERY.md

 celery multi stopwait <worke name> --pidfile="$HOME/run/celery/%n.pid"
 ```
 Now you are ready to use Celery and if you face any problem issue Section is open for you

+# Method 2
+ Here We Will See How To Set-Up Celery with systemd

+# Working on it please wait